 As of recently, I've gone from having a sneaker collection to having only high-quality boots.
 It first started when I got into raw denim and I haven’t looked back.
 The leather boots I own look better with more wear, as opposed to sneakers looking worse the more worn in they are.
+Then I laid my eyes on the Red Wing Chukka.
 The Red Wing Heritage Work Chukka Boot is no exception.
 Here are a few of my thoughts on the unique and must-have Red Wing 3140.

 When I first ordered this particular red wing boot, I wasn’t too crazy about them.
 Something about how the laces looked matched with the thickness of the sole didn’t rub me the right way.
 I was used to chukka boots looking more like desert boots ala Clarks.
 So needless to say these were different.
 Alas, I bit the bullet and ordered a pair from Amazon to try out for a few days to see if I liked them.
 And, you guessed it, I loved them.